ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

 SITEURL = 'https://you-site-name.com'
 ```

-- Now, you need to redirect your site to point to your contents hosted in github-pages.
+- Now, you need to redirect your site to point to your content hosted in GitHub-pages.
 For that, you need to use your
   domain management site which you used to buy the domain or some 3rd party management site like
   [Cloudflare](https://www.cloudflare.com).

-  - Go to the DNS section and add A records one by one to redirect your site to following 4 ip addresses (github-pages):
+  - Go to the DNS section and add A records one by one to redirect your site to following 4 IP addresses (GitHub-pages):
     You can see the image below for reference.
 I used [Cloudflare](https://www.cloudflare.com) for DNS management.

     - 185.199.108.153